Henry Vane the Younger

 Although he was formally granted clemency by Charles II, he was indicted for high treason by a Middlesex grand jury after charges were presented by the king's attorney general, Sir Geoffrey Palmer, in 1662.
 In a court proceeding in which he was denied counsel and the opportunity to properly prepare a defence, he was convicted by a Royalist jury.
 Charles withdrew his earlier clemency, and Vane was beheaded on Tower Hill on 14 June 1662.

-Vane was recognised by his political peers as a competent administrator and a wily and persuasive negotiator and politician.
+Vane was recognised by his political peers as a competent administrator and persuasive negotiator and politician.
 His politics were driven by a desire for religious tolerance in an era when governments were used to establish official churches and suppress dissenting views.
 Although his views were in a small minority, he was able to successfully build coalitions to advance his agenda.
 His actions contributed to both the rise and downfall of the English Commonwealth.
-His books and pamphlets written on political and religious subjects are still analysed today.
-His writing A Healing Question advocated for a constitutional convention pre-dating the American Constitutional Convention by over a century.
-Vane is remembered in Massachusetts and Rhode Island as an early champion of freedom.
+His books and pamphlets written on political and religious subjects are still analyzed today.
+His writing A Healing Question advocated for a for a civilian government based on popular consent and a written constitution.
+Vane argued against military rule, proposing that legal authority should be derived from the people's representatives.
+It also proposed a constitutional convention, pre-dating the American Constitutional Convention by over a century.
+Vane is remembered in Massachusetts and Rhode Island as an early champion of liberty.

 The New England Historical and Genealogical Society wrote of him in 1848:

 Those who have been accustomed to view Roger Williams in his true character, – a great and wonderful man, a pioneer in establishing religious and consequently political liberty, – must accord the same virtues to Sir Henry Vane.
 It is true, the latter did not lay down his life here in our land, nor was he compelled to fly to the wilderness to enjoy his opinions; but he did die for them, when and where the greatest good would accrue to the world.
 If Roger Williams deserves all the praise and admiration from posterity which he now has, and which are sure to increase in all future time, Sir Henry Vane certainly deserves no less.